-Robert and Thomas Fross of Fross & Fross Wealth Management have played a significant role in partnering with the Auxiliary Foundation to achieve its mission for The Villages® Regional Hospital.
+Robert Fross and Thomas Fross have played a significant role in partnering with UF Health The Villages® Hospital Auxiliary Foundation to achieve its mission.

-"Our organization works to make a similar contribution to our residents.
+The VHA works to make a similar contribution to residents in The Villages®.
 It was a natural fit to work together and make both organizations stronger.
-Our homes and businesses in The Villages® are served by 'OUR' hospital.
+Homes and businesses in The Villages® are served by 'OUR' hospital.
 Its ability to provide the best care to those of us who live and work here is paramount to our living healthy lives.
-Everyone needs to recognize that we all have a stake in TVRH's success."
+Everyone needs to recognize that we all have a stake in the hospital's success."

-George and Gloria Counselman became donors to the TVRH Auxiliary Foundation after volunteering for nearly a year.
+George and Gloria Counselman became donors to UF Health The Villages® Hospital Auxiliary Foundation after volunteering for nearly a year.
 Volunteering where they see a necessity has always been part of their adult lives.

 Gloria says, "At the hospital there is a need for volunteers.
 The volunteers really work; they are not just for show.
 George and I put in a lot of hours, but we do it because we want to—not because we have to, and that makes a big difference."